Hans von Seeckt: Reaction to the Treaty of Versailles

+Views on Jews

 Seeckt held stereotypical, derogatory views of most Jewish people.
 In a letter to his wife, herself partially Jewish, on 19 May 1919, Seeckt wrote about the new Prussian Prime Minister, Paul Hirsch: He is not so bad and is an old parliamentarian.
 For this post he seems quite unsuitable, especially as a Jew; not only because this is in itself provocative, but because the Jewish talent is purely critical, hence negative and can never help in the construction of a state.
 This is no good.

-Seeckt ignored the Constitution of 1919 which prohibited religious discrimination.
-He ordered that Jews were not to be accepted into the Reichswehr, no matter how qualified they might be.
+Although the Constitution of 1919 prohibited religious discrimination and allowed Jews to become active military officers, the right-wing officer corps of the Reichswehr continued to discriminate against and persecute Jewish candidates.

+Views on Poland

 Seeckt saw the Second Polish Republic as the core of the problems in the east, and believed its existence was incompatible with Germany's vital interests.
 He was in favor of an alliance with the Soviet Union, which along with Germany had also lost territory to Poland.
 After seeing encouraging signs from the newly established War Commissar's Office of Leon Trotsky, Seeckt sent out his close friend Enver Pasha on a secret mission to Moscow to make contacts with the Soviets.
 In the summer of 1920, Enver Pasha sent Seeckt a letter from Moscow asking for German arms deliveries to the Soviet Union in exchange for which Trotsky promised to partition Poland with Germany.
 Seeckt did not hesitate to use military force against attempts by German communists to take power, but his concern over communism did not affect his attitude toward relations with the Soviet Union.
 Seeckt regarded his informal alliance with the Soviet Union in practical rather than ideological terms.
 Both nations were weak at the end of the war, and had external threats.
 In working together, he believed the hand of both nations were strengthened.
 Seeckt regarded the efforts of General Rüdiger von der Goltz and his Freikorps to create an anti-communist, German-dominated state in the Baltic as a ludicrous attempt to turn back the clock.
 Seeckt was all for seeing Goltz conquer the Baltic states if that was possible, but he was very antagonistic towards Goltz's efforts to use his proposed state as a basis for overthrowing the Bolsheviks.
 Seeckt saw Poland as the main enemy and the Soviet Union as a very useful ally against Poland, so he viewed Goltz's anti-Communist schemes with some hostility.